monarch-initiative/monarch-stack/README.md

 ### Testing

-Test are a WIP, but the services/ compose files contain healthchecks.
+Tests are a WIP, but the services/ compose files contain healthchecks.